PlasmaPy/PlasmaPy/docs/index.rst

 ######################

 PlasmaPy_ is an open source community-developed Python_ |minpython|\ +
 package for plasma research and education.
+PlasmaPy is a platform by which the plasma community can share code and collaboratively develop new software tools for plasma research.

-New users should check out our `getting started notebooks
+If you are new to PlasmaPy, please check out our `getting started notebooks <getting-started-notebooks>`_ and our :ref:`example gallery
-<getting-started-notebooks>`_, followed by PlasmaPy's
-:ref:`example gallery <examples>`.
-Please feel free to ask questions in our `Matrix chat room`_, during our weekly virtual `office hours`_, or in a `new discussion on GitHub`_.
+<examples>`.
+We invite you to share ideas and ask questions in our
+`Matrix chat room`_ or during our weekly virtual `office hours`_.

-PlasmaPy is developed openly `on GitHub <PlasmaPy's GitHubrepository>`_.
+PlasmaPy is developed openly `on GitHub <PlasmaPy's GitHub repository>`_, where you can `request a new feature`_ or `report a bug`_.
-Please check out our |contributor guide| if you would like to contribute.

 .. important::